Normativity: Other theories

 Normative formalism asserts that normativity is merely a formal feature of rules and norms.
 In this sense, any rule that calls for something is equally normative, including rules of games, social conventions, and moral imperatives.
 This view does not distinguish between unimportant or empty rules, which people may freely ignore, and robust or authoritative rules, which have genuine normative authority.

 Objectualism and conceptualism disagree about the kinds of entities that have normative properties.
 Objectualism asserts that normativity applies to worldly objects or states of affairs, a view typically combined with realism.
 Conceptualism argues that normativity is primarily found in the realm of thought as an aspect of concepts or ideas.
 It is more closely associated with anti-realism.
 According to one proposal, mental phenomena are inherently normative, meaning that standards of correctness govern how they function, like justification and rationality as standards of beliefs.

-Christine Korsgaard's work examines theories of the sources of normativity.
+According to Christine Korsgaard's constructivism, universal principles act as the sources of normativity, applying equally to all practical agents.

 Constructivism, a related perspective, suggests that normativity depends on the mind and is ultimately a product of the will.
 It asserts that norms arise and acquire authoritative force because of the fundamental principles of how people deliberate about courses of action, make decisions, and commit themselves.
 For example, Christine Korsgaard argues that certain universal principles act as sources of normativity because they apply to all practical agents, similar to Immanuel Kant's categorical imperative, and that an individual cannot be a practical agent if they do not follow these principles.

 Korsgaard categorizes historical theories of the sources of normativity into voluntarism, realism, reflective endorsement, and appeal to autonomy.
 Voluntarism grounds normativity in commands by a legitimate authority, such as God or a political ruler.
 Realism asserts that evaluative or normative facts have fundamental and mind-independent existence.
 The reflective endorsement view grounds normativity in human nature as norms that humans naturally desire, endorse, or uphold.
-The appeal to authority is a form of constructivism that interprets norms as fundamental laws of the will that are embedded in autonomous agents who have authority over themselves.
+The appeal to autonomy is a form of constructivism that interprets norms as fundamental laws of the will that are embedded in autonomous agents who have authority over themselves.